 Computer vision syndrome

-Many people who spend extended period of time in front of glare screens can experience a complex of eye and vision problems, collectively termed as computer vision syndrome“.
+Many people who spend extended period of time in front of glare screens can experience complex eye and vision problems which is collectively termed as computer vision syndrome“.

-You may feel eye discomfort ,eye fatigue, redness , blurred vision, double vision, itching, heaviness and tiredness.
+One may feel eye discomfort, eye fatigue, redness, blurred vision, double vision, itching, heaviness and tiredness.

-Dry eyes – due to decreased frequency of blinking and an increased rate of tear evaporation.
+One may get problems of dry eyes due to decreased frequency of blinking and an increased rate of tear evaporation.

 Lack of Physical activity

-Inactivity and the long time sitting, can lead to health problems and obesity
+Inactivity and the long time sitting can lead to health problems and obesity issues.

 Decreased performance and work output

-Precautions to be taken to prevent or at least Decrease the symptoms
+Precautions to be taken to prevent/decrease the symptoms

 Ease your eyes: Appropriate adjustment and placement of the computer